fedosejev/react-essentials/updates.md

 # Updates

 Unfortunately some errors are discovered after the book is published.
-Here I will describe a list of updates for the current version of the book.
+Here I will describe updates for the current version of the book.

 ## Chapter 8, Page 6